Analysis: Facebook ignites Bubble 2.0 chatter

 LinkedIn is wasting no time.
 The social network for professionals, with 85 million members, has hired bankers to go public this year.

-For Facebook, which Bloomberg and others have estimated to have generated $2 billion in revenue last year, the $50 billion valuation means investors have awarded it a multiple of 25 times sales, compared with a nine-times multiple for Google and Amazon.com's 2.5-times multiple.
+For Facebook, which generated about $2 billion in revenue in 2010, according to media reports, the $50 billion valuation means investors have awarded it a multiple of 25 times sales, compared with a nine-times multiple for Google, and Amazon.com's 2.5-times multiple.

 Facebook generates $4 per user, compared with Google's $24 per user and Yahoo's $8 per user, according to a recent report by JPMorgan.